an-ciobanu/hr-mvp/README.md

 - Added `POST /api/employees` endpoint for managers to create new employee accounts (with hashed password, manager_id set automatically)
 - Input validation with Zod, authentication and RBAC enforced via JWT
 - Errors are now logged to `logs/error.log` in structured JSON format, ready for Grafana/Loki or other log aggregators

-**If we had more time**

-- Add audit logging for all sensitive actions
-- Add log rotation and retention policies
-- Extend employee creation to support bulk import and email notifications

 ### 14-10 – Profile Creation & Editing Endpoints